Commentary: Lived in Rakhine for generations, yet Rohingya Muslims 'do not belong in Myanmar'

 Sporadic incidents of violence over the years aside, until the recent emergence of the Arakan Rohingya Salvation Army (ARSA), there were no signs of violent resistance in the Rohingya’s history.

-The other major fear of the Rakhine Buddhists is that given the rising population of the Rohingya Muslims, they may be outnumbered which may eventually lead to the Rohingya demanding a separate state within the existing Rakhine state.
+The other major fear of Rakhine Buddhists is that given the rising population of the Rohingya Muslims, they may be outnumbered - a situation which may eventually lead to the Rohingya demanding a separate state within the existing Rakhine state.

 It seems a fight for identity on the one hand brushes up against expressed security fears on the other.